richafnu/Viva/Viva/engage/campaigns.md

 **Verified campaign hashtag**

-- When users select a post or comment that contains the verified campaign hashtag, they're routed to the official campaign landing page, where they can follow the campaign.
+When users select a post or comment with the verified campaign hashtag, they're routed to the official campaign landing page, where they can follow the campaign.

 > [!NOTE]
-   > To build campaign awareness and reach, campaign managers and leaders across the organization are encouraged to share as many posts as possible with the verified campaign hashtag to their storyline and communities.
+> To build campaign awareness and reach, campaign managers and leaders across the organization are encouraged to share as many posts as possible.
+Apply the verified campaign hashtag to their storyline and communities.
 You can also share the campaign link through posts, emails, and Microsoft Teams chats for users to easily access the campaign landing page.

 **Campaigns modules**